Former Trump lawyer Cohen discussing plea deal with U.S. prosecutors: NBC

 Federal agents had seized documents and files from Cohen in April that stemmed from a referral from the office of Robert Mueller, the special counsel looking into possible coordination between Trump’s 2016 presidential campaign and Russia.

-Trump has repeatedly denied any collusion and has called the Mueller investigation a witch hunt.
+Trump has repeatedly denied there was any collusion and called the Mueller investigation a witch hunt.
 Russia has denied meddling in the election.
-U.S. intelligence agencies have concluded Moscow had interfered.
+U.S. intelligence agencies have concluded that Moscow had interfered.

 Reporting by New York Newsroom; Writing by Jonathan Oatis; Editing by James Dalgleish